icecube/toise/resources/scripts/2021_midscale/README.md

 In order to make them work in the framework for the geometry keyword, instead of calling the `Sunflower`, you should insteadd call, e.g. the `Sunflower_hcr`.

+## Where is the Data

+The base simulation (`BaseProc`) is located here: `/data/wipac/HEE/simulation/level2/no-domsim/11900/Sunflower_240m/BaseProc/`

+The baseline reconstructions, performed for the Gen2 White Paper, are here: `/data/wipac/HEE/simulation/level2/no-domsim/11900/Sunflower_240m/BaseReco/`

+The GCD file is here: `/data/wipac/HEE/geometries/Sunflower/IceCubeHEX_Sunflower_240m_v3_ExtendedDepthRange.GCD.i3.bz2`.

+For the reconstructions run with dropped strings, you can run the recos yourself, or find some in `/data/user/brianclark/Gen2_optical/`

+# Figures of Merit
 ## Tabulating Simulation Results
 The reconstruction [scripts](https://code.icecube.wisc.edu/projects/icecube/browser/IceCube/sandbox/Gen2-Scripts/branches/midscale/Gen2_Simple_Recos.py) produce three output files.
 An `*i3*` file, a `*GEN2.hdf5` file, and `*IC86_SMT8.hdf5` file.
 The first is an I3 file with all the reconstruction results, but the last two used [hdfwriter](https://docs.icecube.aq/combo/trunk/projects/hdfwriter/index.html) to save the reconstruction results for each event to hdf5 files.
 For the `GEN2`, that is the reconstruction using all Gen2+IC86 strings, while the `IC86_SMT8` uses just IC86 strings.